slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 <Tabs groupId="socket-or-http">
 <TabItem value="socket-mode" label="Socket Mode">

 Only single source code is required to run your first Bolt app.
-All you need to do is define the main method that starts `SocketModeApp`.
+You'll need to define the main method that starts `SocketModeApp`.

 ```java
 package hello;